Mimicry: Browerian

-Browerian mimicry, named after Lincoln P. Brower and Jane Van Zandt Brower, is a postulated form of automimicry; where the model belongs to the same species as the mimic.
+Browerian mimicry, named after Lincoln P. Brower and Jane Van Zandt Brower who first described it in 1967, is a postulated form of automimicry; where the model belongs to the same species as the mimic.
 This is the analogue of Batesian mimicry within a single species, and occurs when there is a palatability spectrum within a population.
 Examples include the monarch and the queen from the subfamily Danainae, which feed on milkweed species of varying toxicity.
-These species store toxins from its host plant, which are maintained even in the adult (imago) form.
-As levels of toxin vary depending on diet during the larval stage, some individuals are more toxic than others.
-Less palatable organisms, therefore, mimic more dangerous individuals, with their likeness already perfected.
+These species store toxins from its host plant, which are maintained even in the adult.
+As levels of toxin vary depending on diet, some individuals are more toxic than the rest, which profit from the toxicity of those individuals, just as hoverflies benefit from mimicking well-defended wasps.